Ashwagandha for Thyroid: The Bidirectional Risk Explained

 The 2023 systematic review (PMID: 37013429, n=186) is the key reference for ashwagandha and thyroid function.
 It pooled RCTs testing ashwagandha in people with hypothyroidism and subclinical hypothyroidism and found consistent improvements across all three primary thyroid markers: TSH (thyroid stimulating hormone), T3 (triiodothyronine), and T4 (thyroxine).
 TSH decreased (indicating less need to stimulate a sluggish thyroid).
 Free T3 and T4 increased (more active thyroid hormone in circulation).

-These are clinically meaningful changes, not statistical noise.
-The direction of effect — toward normalisation of thyroid function in people who are hypothyroid — is consistent across the included studies.
+These results suggest potential trends in the direction of effect — toward normalisation of thyroid function in people who are hypothyroid — that appear consistent across the included studies.

 What the evidence does not show: there are no large, long-term RCTs on ashwagandha in fully diagnosed hypothyroid patients already on levothyroxine.
 The studies in the systematic review predominantly enrolled people with subclinical hypothyroidism (elevated TSH but normal T3/T4, often asymptomatic).
 Extrapolating these findings to overt hypothyroidism on medication requires professional guidance.